galli-leo/emmutaler/README.md

 I also need to figure out a License for this (not sure if I am using anything that requires me to have a restrictive license).
 If you need to use it urgently and are concerned about the license, let me know :)

+**Disclaimer:** Everything is as is and will almost certainly not work out of the box.
+You will have to change quite a few things to make it run locally.

 # Directory Layout

 The following is very incomplete, but it should give you an idea on what to look for where.